junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — Placed on the Union Calendar, Calendar No. 607.
 - 2016-09-20 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-776.
 - 2016-09-20 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-776.
+- 2016-09-26 — Considered under suspension of the rules. (consideration: CR H5878-5879)
+- 2016-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5943.
+- 2016-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-26 — Mr. Donovan moved to suspend the rules and pass the bill, as amended.
+- 2016-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5878)
+- 2016-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5878)